iturdikulov/notes/notes types.md

 ---
-title: Notes types which I use with Zettelkasten
 date: 2023-03-09
+sr-due: 2023-03-14
+sr-ease: 230
+sr-interval: 1
 tags:
 - inbox
 - permanent
-sr-due: 2023-03-14
-sr-interval: 1
-sr-ease: 230
 ---

+# Notes types which I use with Zettelkasten

 This is initial table of notes types which I use with [[zettelkasten]].
 I will update it as I improve my workflow.
 To set